nbicocchi/learn-microservices/modules/software-architectures/slides/2 - Introduction to microservices.md

 In most cases, **just a few parts of the application are the choke points that require scaling**, while other components are used less.

-**If you scale the monolithic design, all the code for these different tasks is deployed multiple times and scaled at the same grade.** This is costly (in terms of hardware) in that all nodes have must address peak performance of the heaviest components.
+**If you scale the monolithic design, all the code for these different tasks is deployed multiple times and scaled at the same grade.**
+* Costly (in terms of hardware): all nodes have must address peak performance of the heaviest components.
+* Slow: duplicating a large artifact, starting it, updating DNS requires **many seconds, possibly minutes**!

 ---